yusuf000/TinGuti/README.md

 Implemented AI with IDDFS

 Rule of playing

-make your guti (disk) same line at least moving one every guti
+make your guti (disk) same line at least moving once every guti